 - Draw up a Disaster Management Plan.
 This serves as a critical legal safeguard should any accident or structural failure occur.

 It’s your responsibility to check, check and check again that all safeguards are in place, and that you’ve done your due diligence.
-As I’m so fond of saying (for this very reason), when it comes to technical compliance, assume nothing.
+As I’m so fond of saying (for this very reason), when it comes to event compliance, assume nothing.